tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

         </edit>
       </match>

-Note: some applications, like Gnome 3 may override default hinting settings.
+Note:Some applications, like Gnome 3 may override default hinting settings.

 > Subpixel rendering

-Subpixel rendering effectively triples the horizontal (or vertical) resolution for fonts by making use of subpixels.
-The autohinter and subpixel rendering are not designed to work together and should not be used in combination without the #Infinality patch set.

 Most monitors manufactured today use the Red, Green, Blue (RGB) specification.
 Fontconfig will need to know your monitor type to be able to display your fonts correctly.

-RGB (most common), BGR, V-RGB (vertical), or V-BGR
+Monitors are either: RGB (most common), BGR, V-RGB (vertical), or V-BGR.
+A monitor test can be found here).

 To enable subpixel rendering: